petros-d/docs/cloud/configure-idp.md

 :::

-### Step 4: Provide Astronomer With Your Azure AD App Information
+### Step 4: Provide Astronomer with your Azure AD app information

 Reach out to Astronomer support and provide the following information from your Azure AD app: